 JPMorgan Chase Bank generally charges annual membership fees on some, but not all, accounts.
-In connection with solicitations of new accounts, JPMorgan Chase Bank typically does not solicit new accounts with an annual membership fee unless the account participates in certain rewards programs.
 In addition to any annual membership fee, JPMorgan Chase Bank may, in accordance with applicable law, assess late payment fees, returned payment fees and transaction fees for cash advances, balance transfers and certain purchases.